000600/CliffWalkingAgent/README.md

 Feel free to build or improve upon the model or its hyperparameters!

 ## The Environment
 The environment is provided by OpenAI's Gym package (linked below) under the package's *Toy Text Environments*.
-The environment provides a reward of -1 for each time step, with a reward of -100 if the agent walks off of the cliff.
+It provides a reward of -1 for each time step (to force the agent to be efficient), with a reward of -100 if the agent walks off of the cliff.
 The environment stops running when the agent has reached the prize.

 ## Libraries
 The models here were constructed with the help of the OpenAI Gym library.